aclark4life/parse2plone/README.txt

 Introduction
 ============

-``Parse2Plone`` is an lxml/soup parser (in the form of a Buildout recipe) to easily get content from static HTML files into Plone.
+``Parse2Plone`` is an lxml/soup parser (in the form of a Buildout recipe that creates a script for you) to easily get content from static HTML files into Plone.

 Warning
 -------